xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \# {#cmdhash}

-<p>This command writes the <span class="doxyComputerOutput">#</span> character to the output.
-This character has to be escaped in some cases, because it is used to refer to documented entities.</p>
+This command writes the <span class="doxyComputerOutput">#</span> character to the output.
+This character has to be escaped in some cases, because it is used to refer to documented entities.

 <hr/>